Data Tables for Lorentz and CPT Violation: II. Summary tables

-Table \ref{sum:gravity} displays the maximal attained sensitivities to certain coefficients for Lorentz violation involving the gravity sector of the minimal SME.
+Table \SumGrav\ displays the maximal attained sensitivities to certain coefficients for Lorentz violation involving the gravity sector of the minimal SME.
 Two classes of coefficients can be distinguished in this context: ones appearing in the matter sector, and ones appearing in the pure-gravity sector.
-For the first class, Table \ref{sum:gravity} lists the 12 observables involving the coefficients $\ol{a}_\mu^e$, $\ol{a}_\mu^p$, and $\ol{a}_\mu^n$ for electrons, protons, and neutrons, respectively.
-These observables are associated with CPT-odd operators and have dimensions of GeV in natural units.
+For the first class, Table \SumGrav\ contains results for the 24 coefficients $\ol{a}_\mu^e$, $\ol{a}_\mu^p$, $\ol{a}_\mu^n$ and $\ol{e}_\mu^e$, $\ol{e}_\mu^p$, $\ol{e}_\mu^n$ involving the electron, proton, and neutron sectors.
+These observables are associated with CPT-odd operators.
 The prefactor $\al$ is a model-dependent number \cite{2008akjt}.
 For the second class, the table displays nine combinations of the nine dimensionless coefficients for Lorentz violation $\sb^\mn$.
-Additional sets of coefficients involving the gravity sector exist, but no sensitivities to them have been identified to date.